schuellerf/xfce-test/README.md

 This containers are based on ubuntu with a build from git sources of all core Xfce components + some apps for testing.
 Other distributions and versions will be supported at a later stage!

+# Flavors

+There are some flavors available (see the dockerfiles/ directory) which mainly destinguish between the base container.

+The special tags are described here:

+## latest
+Dockerfile-latest currently builds "MAIN_BRANCH=last_tag" which ends up with the current master but going back to the last valid tag set.

+## last_release
+Dockerfile-last_release currently builds "MAIN_BRANCH=last_release" which tries to find the last tag starting with "xfce-M.m" which should be a special tag representing some compatibility between the main components

+## devel
+Dockerfile-devel really builds "master" so the latest source available

 # Travis

 The tests are run automatically by [travis](https://travis-ci.org/schuellerf/xfce-test).